fidcast89/Tilla-website/README.md

-# iHustle POS Website
+# iHustle Website

-A modern, responsive website for iHustle POS - an AI-powered point of sale system designed for small businesses.
+A modern, responsive website for iHustle - an AI-powered business tool designed for small businesses.